 I loved being a teacher, but I think I enjoy being a student even more.
 I currently reside outside of Philadelphia with my husband and a daughter who is an artist in her own right, beginning her own journey.

-My passion for jewelry—or obsession as my husband might put it—comes from aloha and ohana.
+My passion for jewelry comes from aloha and ohana.
 I try to create unique, personalized keepsakes that signify ohana and spread aloha.

 Mahalo!
 (Thank you)